MahmutCanSari/sand-simulation/README.md

 How to Use:

-To interact with the simulation, hold down the left or right mouse button and drag the mouse to create or remove obstacles and sand particles in the simulation.
+To interact with the simulation, hold down the left or right mouse button and drag the mouse to create sand particles in the simulation and press z to change brush size.

 Usage To view and interact with the project: